rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

         If you have a point (or pose) expressed in the **`base_link`** frame, you multiply it by this transform to express it in the **`map`** frame.

+- NOTE: The `InBBX` check doesn't work with octree_ for some reason.
+Don't use it in future.

+- I notice that out of the queried cells, only less than 1/3rd have nodes in the octomap.
+Other nodes don't even exist.
+Is this because of out of bounds errors (which seems unlikely after noticing the values) or is it because of interpolation?
+    - ChatGPT's answer (which I think makes sense):
+        - In an **octomap::OcTree**, it’s actually **quite normal** for a large fraction of the coordinates you query (`search(x, y, z)`) to return `nullptr` (i.e., no node).
+It does *not* necessarily mean they are out of bounds; often it just means that **no specific leaf node** at that exact coordinate exists at the current resolution, or the space was never observed (“unknown” in octomap terms).
+        - **OctoMap stores data in an octree structure** where space is subdivided into voxels at discrete resolutions (e.g. 0.05 m or 0.1 m).
+        - Only **occupied** voxels and certain **subdivided free** voxels are stored explicitly; large expanses of free (or unknown) space are often represented by **coarser nodes** at higher levels in the octree.
+        - Hence, when you do:

+            ```cpp
+            octomap::OcTreeNode* node = octree_->search(x, y, z);
+            ```
+            …**if** \((x, y, z)\) **is not exactly the center of a leaf voxel** (or if it’s in an area the sensor never observed), you will likely get a `nullptr`.
+This does *not* mean it’s strictly out of bounds; it can simply be:
+            - **At a coarser level** in the tree (so the specific leaf doesn’t exist), or
+            - **Completely unknown** (never observed).

+        - If you really need a more nuanced check, you can do something like:
+            ```cpp
+            OcTreeNode* node = octree_->search(x, y, z, depth);
+            ```
+            where you specify a deeper or shallower depth to allow the tree to return a node at some coarser level.
+You can then check if that node is free or occupied at that coarser resolution.
+    - I am making a decision to consider the nodes that don't exist as unoccupied.
+If that creates a lot of problems, I will reconsider, maybe check a group of coordinates or check the distance to nearest obstacle or smth.

 ## Future Goals

 - Currently only supporting cuboid footprint for robot.
 Should be generalized to any convex polygon in future.
 Should also be generalized for 3D shapes.